NCH-Motion-Laboratory/configdot/README.md

 `ConfigContainer` instances support the iteration protocol.
 You can get the section names and sections from a config as follows:

-    for secname, section in config:
+    for section_name, section in config:
         print(section_name)

 The sections are also `ConfigContainer` instances, so they can be iterated over.
 This will give you the config items and their names: